Faculty

 Public Health and Community Medicine

-Dr. Stopka's current research focuses on the intersection of opioid use disorder, overdose, and infectious diseases (HCV, HIV, STIs, COVID-19).
-He employs GIS, spatial epidemiological, qualitative, biostatistical, and laboratory approaches in multi-site, interdisciplinary studies and public health interventions.
-He currently leads and contributes to clinical trials and observational studies funded by the NIH, CDC, and SAMHSA to assess the effectiveness of a mobile, telemedicine-based HCV treatment and harm reduction model for rural opioid users in Northern New England, to reduce opioid overdose deaths by 40% in Massachusetts, and to evaluate the overdose prevention impacts of administration of medication for opioid use disorder in houses of correction.
-Dr. Stopka is also Co-PI of the Tufts research priority group focused on equity in health, wealth, and civic engagement.
+Dr. Thomas Stopka, PhD, MHS, is an Epidemiologist and Professor with the Department of Public Health and Community Medicine at the Tufts University School of Medicine.
+Dr. Stopka's current mixed methods research focuses on the intersection of substance use disorder, opioid overdose, and infectious diseases (HCV, HIV, STIs).
+He employs geographic information systems (GIS), spatial epidemiological, qualitative, and biostatistical approaches in multi-site, interdisciplinary studies, and public health interventions to better understand and curb opioid-related morbidity and mortality.
+He is currently MPI on four clinical trials and observational studies funded by the NIH, CDC, and SAMHSA to test new mobile telemedicine-based HCV treatment and harm reduction models; employ Bayesian spatiotemporal models to predict opioid overdose spikes to inform pre-emptive public health responses; and evaluate the overdose prevention impacts of administration of extended-relief buprenorphine in corrections facilities, and examine xylazine exposure and the risk of skin and soft tissue infections among people who inject drugs.
+Dr. Stopka is also Co-Chair of the Tufts Research Cluster focused on Equity in Health, Wealth, and Civic Engagement, and Co-Chair of the Public Health and Community Medicine Departmental Research Committee at Tufts.
 He teaches courses in GIS and spatial epidemiology, research methods for public health, and epidemiology.
-He enjoys mentoring research assistants, graduate students, postdoctoral fellows, and junior faculty in ongoing research studies and collaborative publications.
+He enjoys mentoring research assistants, graduate students, postdoctoral fellows, and faculty.

 faculty photo